tryton/trytond/doc/views.rst

 Inherit view
 ************

-Inherited a view means that the original view will be modified by a set of rules that are defined with XML.
+Inherit a view means, that the original view will be modified by a set of rules that are defined with XML.

-For this purpose, the inheritance engine use some xpath expressions.
+For this purpose, the inheritance engine uses xpath expressions.

 The inherited view is defined with the field ``inherit`` of the ir.ui.view.

-If the field ``domain`` is not set or evaluated to True, the inheritance will be proceed.
+If the field ``domain`` is not set or evaluated to True, the inheritance will be proceeded.

 XML description